State of the Art and Potentialities of Graph-level Learning: Graph-Level Graph Neural Networks (GL-GNNs)

 \subsection{Message Passing Neural Networks (MPNNs)}

 As mentioned, researchers have developed RNN- and CNN- based versions of MPKs.
 However, as the influence of deep learning has expanded, researchers have also developed various feedforward versions of Message Passing Kernels (MPKs, refer to Section \ref{MPKs_formal}).
 Collectively, these are called MPNNs.
+MPNNs are similar to RNN-based MPKs in Eq. (\ref{RNNMPK}), but MPNNs set different weights in separate layers rather than sharing weights in all layers.
 Gilmer \textit{et al.} \cite{gilmer2017neural} summarizes a collection of MPNNs \cite{battaglia2016interaction,schutt2017quantum,duvenaud2015convolutional} and further proposes a unified framework for this branch of techniques, as shown in Fig. \ref{fmpnn} (A) and denoted as:

-where $\mathbf h_v^{(0)} = \mathbf x_v$, and $U^{(k)}\left(\cdot\right)$ is a vertex update function that outputs the embedding of the target node based on itself and its neighbors' information.
+where $\mathbf h_v^{(0)} = \mathbf x_v$, $M^{(k)}$ is a function that outputs the passed message for the target node based on itself and its neighbors, and $U^{(k)}\left(\cdot\right)$ updates the embedding of the target node.
 After multiple iterations, the node embeddings $\mathbf h_v^{(k)}$ learn the local structure information and the graph-level topology has distributed in all nodes.
 A readout function reads all node embeddings and outputs a graph-level representation, that is:

-MPNNs have become the mainstream of graph-level studies.
+MPNNs have become the mainstream of graph-level studies \cite{gilmer2017neural}.
 They are also representative of spatial-based GL-GNNs since they are easy to use through matrix operations.
 Lastly, the time and memory complexity of MPNNs only grows linearly with the graph size, making this a very practical approach for large sparse graphs.
 In recent years, practitioners have developed numerous enhanced versions of MPNNs, including subgraph-enhanced MPNNs (see Section \ref{subgraph-based GL-GNNs}), and kernel-enhanced MPNNs (see Section \ref{kernel-based GL-GNNs}).